 6. Measure the mean power of the UE in the channel bandwidth of the radio access mode according to the test configuration, which shall meet the requirements described in Tables TBD.
 The period of the measurement shall be at least one sub-frame (1ms).

 7. Measure the power of the transmitted signal with a measurement filter of bandwidths according to Table 6.6.3.3A.1.5.1-1 to 6.6.3.3A.1.5.8-1 as appropriate.
 The centre frequency of the filter shall be stepped in contiguous steps according to the same table.
 The measured power shall be verified for each step.
 The measurement period shall capture the active time slots.
+During measurement the spectrum analyser shall be set to 'Detector' = RMS.